opencog/docker/README.md

    OpenCog's dependencies installed.
 This does not need to be rebuilt, except to pick up the latest in version of the base OS and OS security patches.
 This is the base image for `opencog/cogutil`.

-* `opencog/cogutil`: This depends on the `opencog/opencog-deps:latest`
-  image.
-It installs the base cogutil tools; these are shared by several other opencog repos.
-This is the base image for the `opencog/atomspace` image.
-Dependent images will rebuild if this image is updated.

 * `opencog/atomspace`: This depends on the `opencog/cogutil:latest`
   image.
 It provides the AtomSpace, RocksDB, the Cogserver, and the